 If you are seeking training for a topic not listed here, please check in with us to see if we can accommodate your request!

 CADA offers a 40-Hour Sexual Assault Advocacy Certification Training for advocacy professionals, volunteers, interns, and community partners.
 This training is for those interested in becoming a victim advocate, volunteer, or for those who want to learn more about the complexities of sexual violence and advocacy.
-Individuals completing this training will become certified in the state of Minnesota as sexual assault victim advocates, if working or volunteering for for a Minnesota victim-service agency.
+Individuals completing this training will become certified in the state of Minnesota as sexual assault victim advocates, if working or volunteering for a Minnesota victim-service agency.

 The 40-hour training is a mix of theory and skills training.
 Interactive sessions and guest speakers cover a range of topics, including:

-Portions of the training are done off-site and there is some at-home reading to complete.
+Portions of the training are done off-site and participants must complete recorded webinars at home.

 The Southern Minnesota Offender Education Program (SMOEP) was created to hold offenders accountable and increase the safety of victims of domestic violence throughout the region.
 The primary goal of SMOEP is to enhance the safety of victims of domestic violence by working directly with batterers themselves in order to facilitate a process of change.
 SMOEP takes blame off of the victims and places accountability for abuse on the offender.